-2.34 Government of India allocates the grants-in-aid for carrying out the specific programmes as well as for block general purposes.
+2.25 Whatever be the objective, the Government of India allocates the grants for carrying out the specific programmes as well as for general purposes.
 These grants are made out to voluntary organizations who are involved in implementing these programmes.
 Grants-in-aid have been defined as the sum which a superior authority assigns to an inferior authority.
-For allocation of the financial resources, the Government of India has framed General Financial Rules for deciding the right agency.
-The terms and conditions governing these specific schemes are from the grants-in-aid rules mentioned in these schemes of the various ministries and departments.

-It should have been engaged in social welfare/ development activities for a minimum period of 3 years prior to seeking the grant.
+The terms and conditions governing these specific schemes are from grants-in-aid rules mentioned in these schemes of the various ministries and departments.
+It should have been engaged in social welfare/ development activities for a specified period (which vary according to area) prior to seeking the grant.